The Girl in the Fireplace: Plot

 The Tenth Doctor, Rose, and Mickey arrive aboard a derelict spaceship in the 51st century.
 They find a time window, a portal to another place in space and time, shaped like a Baroque fireplace.
 On the other side is a girl named Reinette, who lives in 18th-century Paris.
 The Doctor steps through and finds himself in Reinette's bedroom, in time to save her from a sinister clockwork automaton.
 He takes the automaton back with him and identifies it as a repair droid from the ship.
 When the Doctor returns to Reinette's world, he finds that she has grown into a beautiful young woman.
 They flirt and kiss.
 A servant calls for Reinette using her real name and the Doctor realises she is Madame de Pompadour, the future mistress of Louis XV.

 The ship contains several other time windows, each leading to a different moment in Reinette's life.
 The Doctor sees another droid in one of the windows and steps through to confront it.
 The droid reveals that it and its companions killed the ship's crew in order to use their organs as parts.
 They now want Reinette's brain to replace the ship's computer.
 Believing the transplant would only work if Reinette and the ship were the same age, they opened a series of time windows to find one in which she was 37.
 Rose asks why they want Reinette in particular.
 The droid simply says, "We are the same."

 Another droid radios the ship to say it has found the 37-year-old Reinette, at a costume ball in Versailles.
 The droids arrive and take her captive.
 The Doctor cannot follow them without destroying the time window, but does so anyway, stranding himself and the droids in the 18th century.
 Cut off from their world, the droids shut down.
 Reinette tells the Doctor she had her fireplace moved to Versailles in the hope that he would return.
 The Doctor finds it still operational and uses it to return to the ship, promising Reinette he will come back for her.
-When he returns, he finds that seven years have passed and Reinette has died.
+When he returns, he finds that six years have passed and Reinette has died.
 Louis gives him a letter in which she confesses her love for him.

 As the Doctor and his companions prepare to leave, they wonder again why the droids wanted Reinette specifically.
 The episode ends with an exterior shot of the spaceship; its name is the SS Madame de Pompadour.